BlueQuartzSoftware/DREAM3D/Conda/python_code_development_prebuilt.md

-# Using Python to Script DREAM.3D #
+# Using Python to Script DREAM.3D using Prebuilt conda package #

 ## Requirements ##

 The prebuilt python is currently in testing and only supports Windows environments.

 + Windows Python Environment
 + Python 3.8/3.9
 + Ability to install from a custom URL source.